Ashwanikumar1715/A-insights/README.md

 management (create, update, delete, bookmark), user interactions (likes, comments, reviews), and search functionality.

-It is said that it takes 21 (straight) days to create a habit so our App is the perfect way to put it to the test!

 #Challenges
 -Develop an AI-powered recommendation system for suggesting personalized blog posts based on user preferences and historical interactions.